 The last thing you want to do is to make sure you add important details after you create a beautiful website.

 Is your shop open on Saturdays?
-Do you close early on holidays?
+Do you close early on holiday?
 Do you only receive special orders in person?

 Make sure that this information is clear and visible.
 The less confusion is the better.

 Once you have a great website, the next step is to promote your company via SEO, social media and PPC.
 If you want to run a successful and up-to-date business, you must have a strong presence in social media.

 Utilizing platforms like Facebook, Twitter, Instagram, Youtube, and Pinterest is a must for all businesses that will step into the online business world.